mllngtn/rouge-me/readme.md

 ## To Do Next

-1) Build a little level
+1) Build a little level<br/>
-2) Make the guards more intelligent
+2) Make the guards more intelligent<br/>
+3) You should pick up treasure when you're stood ON it, not NEXT to it<br/>
+4) Info bar: how to cope when there's too much info in it?